zio/zio/docs/datatypes/stream/zstream.md

 ### Merging

-Sometimes we need to interleave the emission of two streams and create another stream. `ZSstream#merge` picks elements randomly from specified streams.
-The newly produced stream will terminate when both specified streams terminate if no termination strategy is specified.
+Sometimes we need to interleave the emission of two streams and create another stream.
+In these cases we can't use the `ZStream.concat` operation, we need another mechanism to pick elements from sources.
+ZIO Stream merge operations, do this for use.
+Let's discuss some variant of this operation:

+#### merge
+The `ZSstream#merge` picks elements randomly from specified streams:

 ```scala mdoc:silent:nest
 val s1 = ZStream(1, 2, 3).chunkN(1)